Skip to main content

 • Research skills

-There are plenty of courses and opportunities available to support you and give you the skills required to research effectively.
-Developing these skills early is strongly recommended and highly beneficial, as they will set you up for a successful candidature.
+There are plenty of courses and opportunities available to support your research and give you the skills required to conduct research effectively.
+Developing these skills early is strongly recommended and highly beneficial, as they will set you up for a successful start to candidature.

 • Academic writing and communication skills